 1. HUMBLE BEGINNINGS

 The days of humble beginnings have lots of roles to play in determining the type of businessman you’ll be in later years.
-Dangote did not just become a millionaire overnight, he served someone before he began to be served.
+Dangote did not just become a millionaire overnight, he served someone.
 Aliko worked for his uncle, Sani Dangote.
-It was during these years that he diligently and humbly garnered the basic skills and competences that set the foundation for who he is today.
+It was during these years that he diligently and humbly garnered the basic skills and competencies that set the foundation for who he is today.

 2. START SMALL AND GROW WITH LOTS OF PATIENCE